lorondo/TestScripts/README.md

 For each recipe, I used a dictionary data structure.
 I chose this structure because the recipe layout fits the idea of a key-value pair.
 One of those key-value pairs can be a list, which works great for ingredients, and it would allow you to update the values in the recipe should you ever need to modify the data within.

 I stored these recipes in the list all_recipes because lists are perfect for storing things in an ordered sequence.
 In addition, a list will still allow for greater flexibility with its contents.

+# Lesson Task 2.3 - Recipe Application
+This Django-based Recipe application allows users to create and manage a collection of recipes.
+Each recipe includes key information such as the name, list of ingredients, cooking time, and a difficulty level.
+The difficulty levels are categorized as Easy, Medium, Intermediate, and Hard.